 AIM: the Self Innovation Method

-Your question is how to innovate your process whilst managing the associated risk.
+to innovate your process whilst managing the associated process and investment risk

 Traxxys has developed AIM©.*